Try any one of these venison tenderloin recipes and tell us it isn't delicious. We dare you.

 - 1/2 cup (125 mL) 35-percent whipping cream, heated

 Leek and Potato Puree: Heat a tablespoon of butter and cook leeks for 10 minutes of until soft.
 Stir in parsley and salt.
 Bring potatoes and thyme to boil in a pot of water.
 Cook until tender for 20 minutes.
 Drain and mash potatoes.
 Add cream and rest of the butter until creamy.
 Add leek and parsley and stir.

 Maple Juniper Beef Tenderloin: Combine maple syrup, juniper berries, thyme and garlic.
 Marinate tenderloins in mixture for half an hour.
-Season with salt and pepper and roast in 450 F oven for 10 minutes.
-Reduce oven temp. to 2745 F and roast for an hour.
+Season with salt and pepper and roast at 450 degrees oven for 10 minutes.
+Reduce oven temperature and roast for an hour.
 Slice and let rest.
-Internal temperature should be 145 F.
+Internal temperature should be 145 degrees.

 Chocolate Infused Red Wine Jus: Melt 2 tablespoons of butter over medium-high heat and saute carrots, onion, leeks and bay leaves--until softened and brown.
 Add wine and simmer until reduced by half.
 Add beef or venison stock and bring to a simmer for 10 minutes.
 Strain into a clean saucepan.
 Whisk in chocolate and rest of butter until smooth.